DevOpsStuff/Networking/DNS.md

 * However, all name servers send queries and await responses
    * if they don't receive a response within a timeout, they retransmit the query - to another name server, if possible.

+# Resource Records

+   A resource record, commonly referred to as an RR, is the unit of information entry in DNS zone files; RRs are the basic building blocks of host-name and IP information and are used to resolve all DNS queries.
+Resource records come in a fairly wide variety of types in order to provide extended name-resolution services

+*Resource Record Types:*
+   * A

+      The record A specifies IP address (IPv4) for given host.
+A records are used for conversion of domain names to corresponding IP addresses.

+   * AAAA

+     The record AAAA (also quad-A record) specifies IPv6 address for given host.
+So it works the same way as the A record and the difference is the type of IP address.

+   * PTR

+     As opposed to forward DNS resolution (A and AAAA DNS records), the PTR record is used to look up domain names based on an IP address.

+   * CNAME

+      The CNAME record specifies a domain name that has to be queried in order to resolve the original DNS query.
+Therefore CNAME records are used for creating aliases of domain names.
+CNAME records are truly useful when we want to alias our domain to an external domain.
+In other cases we can remove CNAME records and replace them with A records and even decrease performance overhead.

+   * MX

+     The MX resource record specifies a mail exchange server for a DNS domain name.
+The information is used by Simple Mail Transfer Protocol (SMTP) to route emails to proper hosts.
+Typically, there are more than one mail exchange server for a DNS domain and each of them have set priority.

+   * SRV

+     The SRV record is a Domain Name System (DNS) resource record that is used to identify computers that host specific services.

+   * TXT

+     The text record can hold arbitrary non-formatted text string.
+Typically, the record is used by Sender Policy Framework (SPF) to prevent fake emails to appear to be sent by you.

+   * Wildcards

+   * RRset